 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
 The two main reasons why the evaporator coil may freeze:

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in effect 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?